mkazachkova/Computational-Genomics-2016/README.md

 ### Milestones we want to accomplish:
 Here are three milestones we plan on accomplishing during the duration of this project:

-1. Creating our own database/list of common contaminants.
-We will search through our data sets of sequencing reads to look for the presence of any of the contaminants in our database, thus this set of contaminants needs to be comprehensive (we will need to do research in order to compile this database) [2].
+1. Creating our own database/file of common contaminants.
+We will search parse through a large number of diverse RNA-seq experiment runs to look for parts of genomes of contaminant species, and see if these genome substrings are repeated.
+That way we can measure the relative frequency of contaminant sequences, per contaminant genome.
+We will choose the contaminant genomes ourselves based on already done research (ex: Mycoplasma genomes would be included, because they are accepted as a common contaminant) [2].

 2. Creating a working algorithm (not necessarily the most efficient) that is successfully able to detect the presence of any of the contaminants from our database of contaminants within the data set of sequence reads being tested [3].